 In the diagram above, two web servers are load-balanced behind a network load balancer.
 The applications on both web servers cooperate by referring to the same subscription storage database.

 An additional Subscription Manager Endpoint exists off to the side, also talking to the same subscription storage.
 When a subscriber is interested in an event, the subscription request message is routed here, not to either of the web servers.
-When a web server needs to publish an event, it looks up the event type in the subscription storage database, and publishes the event to the subscriber.
+When a web server needs to publish an event, it looks up the event type in the subscription storage database and publishes it to the subscriber.

-The subscription manager endpoint can be any endpoint identified to process the subscription requests, as long as it uses the same subscription storage as the web servers.
+The subscription manager endpoint can be any endpoint identified to process the subscription requests as long as it uses the same subscription storage as the web servers.
 The subscription manager endpoint can process other message types as well.

-In this way, the web servers together with the subscription manager endpoint work in concert as one logical endpoint for publishing messages.
+In this way, the web servers, together with the subscription manager endpoint, work in concert as one logical endpoint for publishing messages.

-If the web applications need to also process messages from an input queue (for example, to receive notifications to drop cache entries) then a full endpoint (with input queue) can be used, but none of the web servers will ever be used as the subscription endpoint for the events published by the web tier.
+If the web applications need to also process messages from an input queue (for example, to receive notifications to drop cache entries), then a full endpoint (with input queue) can be used, but none of the web servers will ever be used as the subscription endpoint for the events published by the web tier.

 In an elastic scale scenario, it's important for endpoints to unsubscribe themselves from events they receive when they shut down.
 Otherwise, once decommissioned, they may leave behind queues that would overflow, since there would no longer be an endpoint to process the messages.